MicrosoftDocs/dynamics365smb-docs/business-central/bi-row-definitions.md

 >
 > You should create and structure your own lower-level G/L account categories from scratch, in a hierarchy if needed, rather than try to rearrange the existing ones.
 For example, you can restructure the **Liabilities** node to contain a new **Equity** node followed by the **Current Liabilities** and **Long Term Liabilities** nodes.
 Learn more at [Mapping general ledger accounts to account categories](finance-general-ledger.md#account-categories).

 ## Best practices for working with row definitions

-Row definitions are not versioned, so when you change something in a row definition, the old version is overwritten when your change is saved to the database.
-This list contains some best practices for working with row definitions:
+Row definitions aren't versioned.
+When you change a row definition, the old version is replaced when your change saves to the database.
+The following list contains some best practices for working with row definitions:

-- When adding new row definitions, choose a good code and fill in the description field with a meaningful text while you still know what the row definition is to be used for.
-This helps both your co-workers (and your future self) working with financial reporting and perhaps changing the row definition.
+- If you add row definitions, choose a good code and fill in the description field with a meaningful text while you still know what you use the row definition for.
+This information helps your coworkers (and your future self) to work with financial reporting and perhaps changing the row definition.
-- Before changing a row definition, consider taking a copy of it as a backup, should your change not work as expected.
-You can either just copy the definition (give it a good name) or export it (see [Importing or exporting row definitions](#importing-or-exporting-financial-reporting-row-definitions)) below.
+- Before you change a row definition, consider taking a copy of it as a backup, just in case your change doesn't work as expected.
+You can either just copy the definition (give it a good name), or export it.
+To learn more, go to [Import or export row definitions](#import-or-export-financial-reporting-row-definitions).
-- Should you need to get a fresh copy of one of the definitions that ship with [!INCLUDE[prod_short](includes/prod_short.md)], the easiest is to create a new company that only contains setup data.
-Then export the definition there and import it in the company where the definition needs a refresh.
+- If you need a fresh copy of a definition that [!INCLUDE[prod_short](includes/prod_short.md)] provides, an easy way to get one is to create a new company that only contains setup data.
+Then, export the definition and import it in the company where the definition needs a refresh.

-## Importing or exporting financial reporting row definitions
+## Import or export financial reporting row definitions

-You can import and export financial row definitions as RapidStart configuration packages, which are useful for sharing the information with other companies, for example.
+You can import and export financial row definitions as RapidStart configuration packages.
+For example, configuration packages are useful for sharing information with other companies.
 The package is created in a .rapidstart file, which compresses the contents.

 > [!NOTE]
-> When you import financial reporting row definitions, existing records with the same names as those you are importing will be replaced with the new definitions.
-Note that the configuration package for a report definition will not overwrite any existing row or column definitions that are used in the report definition.
+> When you import financial reporting row definitions, existing records with the same names as those you are importing are replaced with the new definitions.
+The configuration package for a report definition won't overwrite any existing row or column definitions that are used in the report definition.

 To import or export financial report row definitions, follow these steps: